Portugal's president poised for reelection, exit polls show | DW | 24.01.2021

 Socialist challenger Ana Gomes is projected to take second place, snagging 13% to 16% of the vote.

-The poll also showed a surprising level of support for far-right, populist candidate Andre Ventura, who is projected to come in third place with between 9 to 12%.
+The poll also showed a surprising level of support for far-right, populist candidate Andre Ventura, who is projected to place third with between 9% and 12% of the votes.

-A total of sevent candidates were in the running, with official results are expected on Monday night.
+A total of seven candidates were in the running, with official results expected on Monday night.

 Rebelo de Sousa, a 72-year-old former television personality and law professor, was expected to win by a large margin.
 He enjoys a consistent approval rating of 60% or more and is known for his candid moments in public — from sharing a meal with homeless people to wearing shorts to go shopping at a supermarket.

-If official results mirror the exit polls, the election would indicate a large jump in support for the far-right candidate.

-In 2019, Ventura won his party's first and only parliamentary seat winning 1.3%.
+In 2019, Ventura won his party's first and only parliamentary seat with 1.3% of the ballots.

 While political analysts had their eyes on the poll results, DW correspondent Jan-Philipp Scholz says the public will be looking at another result.